 Recommended Preparation: ENGL105 or equivalent assessment placement.
 25.5 hour lecture/76.5 hours lab This course covers a recent version of Microsoft Word for students who have a basic understanding of computers and desire comprehensive knowledge of a business tool to view, edit and create professional looking business documents.
-This course is designed to prepare students to take the Microsoft Office Specialist [MOS] exam on the Microsoft Word application.
+This course is designed to prepare students to take the Microsoft Office www.lassencollege.edu

+Specialist [MOS] exam on the Microsoft Word application.
+This course has been approved for hybrid delivery.

-CA 53 - Spreadsheet Application for Business
+CA 53 - Spreadsheet Application for Business 3.0 units